-Do Choose the Right Fertilizer
+2. Choose the Right Fertilizer

-Fast-acting fertilizers can burn your grass, whereas a slow-release fertilizer or organic fertilizer, such as bone meal or fish meal, will benefit your yard for months.
+Fast-acting fertilizers can burn your grass, whereas a slow-release fertilizer or organic fertilizer, such as manure-based fertilizer, bone meal or fish meal, will benefit your yard for months.
 Apply it with a mechanical spreader to make sure each part of the lawn gets an even amount of fertilizer and always keep bone and fish meal fertilizers away from pets because it can make them sick.

 Grass has different needs for different seasons, so you should use two different fertilizers: one for just before the summer growing season and one for fall.
 Fertilizers that are higher in nitrogen are perfect for spring to prepare for upcoming warm weather.
 In the fall, use fertilizers with more phosphorous and potassium to encourage root growth.

-Do Perform a Soil Test
+3. Perform a Soil Test

 A major lawn care "do" that many people ignore is getting a soil test.
-These cost as little as $10 and are available from most nurseries or local agricultural extensions.
+These cost as little as $10 and are available from most nurseries or your local Cooperative Extension Service.
 Knowing exactly what your lawn needs to grow healthy can save you money and prevent damage to your grass due to overfertilizing.
 For example, while it's true that most lawns need more phosphorous and potassium than nitrogen in fall, if you find that your lawn is low in nitrogen but already high in phosphorus, you can buy a fertilizer that is better suited to your grass's current state than a typical lawn.

-Do Fertilize Based on Needs
+4. Fertilize Your Lawn Based on Needs

 Grass grown in shade or grass that has low foot traffic needs less fertilizer than grass in direct sunlight or with high foot traffic.
 Typically, you'll need to use twice as much fertilizer on grass in full sun than you would in an area that is shaded.
 Similarly, you'll want to adjust your fertilization amount based on how often people walk on your lawn.